 Whiskey Hill is our path up to the top of a ridge line that the course follows for several miles.
 The hill is about 1 mile long and starts out fairly gradual.
 About half way up Whiskey Hill it begins to get a little steeper but still pretty manageable.
 At this point you begin to see the top of the ridge that you are running towards.
 Once you get within striking distance of the top and to the last switchback on the hill the incline kicks up pretty dramatically.
 It’s as if Whiskey Hill has taken on its own personality and is laughing and providing that last little challenge.

 - It gets the bulk of the courses climbing over relatively early in the race

 - It doesn’t start until you are good and warmed up

 - It provides the altitude to allow some nice views a you run across the ridge

 - It also provides the elevation that allows the course to turn downhill about mile 9 until mile 12 where you can really use a bit of relief

 - You feel good about yourself once you make it to the top

 For those of you who live relatively close or will be in the area in the next few months, we will be hosting ‘Whiskey Hill’ preview runs.
 These runs will allow you to meet ‘Whiskey Hill’ before race day.
 These runs are a 7 mile loop that take in about 5 miles of the half marathon course that include ‘Whiskey Hill’.
 The ‘Whiskey Hill’ preview runs will start at Woodard’s Market and Deli in Lynchburg (1415 Fayetteville Highway, Lynchburg, TN).
 The start time for the runs will be 10AM.
 These will be group runs with self serve water stops and the course will be marked.

-The Whiskey Hill Preview Runs for 2017 will be:
+The dates for the Whiskey Hill Preview Runs will be-

 The Sunday runs start at 10AM Woodard’s Deli (1415 Fayetteville Highway, Lynchburg, TN).